 Have you ever wondered where those amazing fall colors in the Rocky Mountains come from?
 It is due to different chemical interactions inside of the leaves.

 It is always so nice to go from the hot, sunny days of summer to the cool, crisp days of fall when the mountains become covered in yellows, oranges, and reds.
 I love watching how the trees begin changing colors, slowly at first and then wham, the slopes are a beautiful mosaic of colors.
 Some trees turn red and others yellow.

 As you recall trees and plants make their own energy by the process of photosynthesis.
 Inside the leaves is something called chlorophyl – a chemical that helps make photosynthesis happen.
 There is a lot of chlorophyl inside of the leaves, which has a green color.
 All of this chlorophyl makes the leaves appear green during the summer while photosynthesis is happening.

-Then in the fall, once the days get shorter, the leaves stop photosynthesis and the chlorophyl disappears.
+In the fall, as the days get shorter, the leaves stop photosynthesis and the chlorophyl disappears.
 This means that the green chlorophyl is no longer in the leaf.
 The lack of all of this green from the chlorophyl allows the natural yellow and orange colors of the leaves to come out and be visible in the fall.

 Some leaves, like leaves from Maple trees, turn red.
-This red color was not in the leaves the whole time, but is created in the leaves in the fall.
-Certain trees, including Maples, leave some of the food produced during photosynthesis in the leaf.
+These trees leave some of the food produced during photosynthesis in the leaf.
 Then the cold nights of fall combine with sunlight during the day to change that leftover food into a red color.